status-im/pm/notes/transcript11.md

 1:01:00 - 1:02:00

-Oskar: But you start by underspecifying it, and just say there's going to be something like this but it's not clear what the mechanisms are, but you can evolve from there.
+Oskar: But you start by under-specifying it, and just say there's going to be something like this but it's not clear what the mechanisms are, but you can evolve from there.

-Ricardo: I think the problem we want to solve is, if someone like you starts using Sticker Market and starts including a lot of junk or sexual things and it's impleasant to people to go to the sticker market because there is a lot of junk showing on their screens, it's best interest of sticker to get rid of these things.
+Ricardo: I think the problem we want to solve is, if someone like you starts using Sticker Market and starts including a lot of junk or sexual things and it's unpleasant to people to go to the sticker market because there is a lot of junk showing on their screens, it's best interest of sticker to get rid of these things.

 1:02:00 - 1:03:00

 Ricardo: Now we have this, but in a centralized way, in a multi-sig, what I'm proposing is to having an open channel in the UI to send these messages in the public channel.
 It's not very well specified how it will be but it's some start that we can then progress in.
 Later on it will be something just like Claros but optimized for the (entity?) holders.

 Oskar: Any other thoughts on arbitration?
 Maybe people who haven't spoken?
 Let's move on.
 Regarding license for our code and moving into DOW and how the relationship looks between the code and the GmbH.
 I guess Jarrad do you want to?

+# CC0

 1:03:00 - 1:04:00